?u/p1-90`This specification defines several kinds of built-in

 Now consider a case where A has a linking error; for example, it tries to import a binding from C that does not exist.
 In that case, the above steps still occur, including the early return from the second call to

 Alternatively, consider a case where A has an evaluation error; for example, its source code throws an exception.
-In that case, the evaluation-time analog of the above steps still occurs, including the early return from the second call to await
+In that case, the evaluation-time analogue of the above steps still occurs, including the early return from the second call to await through the whole dependency graph through the

 Lastly, consider a module graph with a cycle, where all modules complete asynchronously: